ceph/ceph/doc/rados/troubleshooting/troubleshooting-mon.rst

       $ ceph mon getmap -o /tmp/monmap

   2. No quorum?
-Grab the monmap directly from another monitor (this assumes the monitor you're grabbing the monmap from has id ID-FOO and has been stopped)::
+Grab the monmap directly from another monitor (this assumes the monitor you are grabbing the monmap from has id ID-FOO and has been stopped)::

       $ ceph-mon -i ID-FOO --extract-monmap /tmp/monmap

-  3. Stop the monitor you're going to inject the monmap into.
+  3. Stop the monitor you are going to inject the monmap into.

   4. Inject the monmap::